 Among the many beauties of the Piedmont region, its lakes are prominent.
 Among these is Lake Maggiore, one of the most important Italian lakes.
 Lake Maggiore is the second largest lake in Italy by surface (the first one is Lake Garda).

 Stresa is the undisputed queen of Lake Maggiore.
 Its privileged position on Mount Mottarone’s slopes allows you to enjoy a breathtaking view.
 Its lakefront is always well maintained, with flower beds full of flowers.
 The town is a collection of villas, parks, and elegant hotels with panoramic views of the Borromean Islands and mountains, making it a truly extraordinary experience every season.

-In the middle of Lake Maggiore, in front of Stresa, are the famous Borromean Islands.
-Among these is Isola Bella (Beautiful Island), the smallest of the Borromean Islands.
-On this enchanting island, you can admire the splendid botanical gardens full of plants, flowers and statues and the elegant Baroque palace built between the seventeenth and nineteenth centuries, with beautiful halls full of tapestries, paintings, furniture and much more.
 The Royal Palace is an ancient structure and a splendid example of Baroque art, with ten terraces that make up a magical and luxuriant garden that drops sheer to the sea.
 Isola Bella is today an enchanting and unique place to visit.

 Isola Madre (Mother Island), also known in ancient times as Isola Maggiore, is the largest of the islands of the Borromeo Islands.
 On this island, you can visit the Borromeo Palace, built in the 16th century, full of magnificent furnishings and beautiful rooms such as the Venetian living room decorated with floral paintings in the trompe l’oeil style.